As the world grapples with the major outbreak of the novel coronavirus, we revisit the movie Contagion. How did they cope with the pandemic?

 Now don’t panic – we’re not talking about the novel SARS-CoV-2 that the world is currently faced with, but with an imaginary and far more dangerous disease that is the backdrop for the 2011 film Contagion.
 Contagion is a very realistic movie, fairly scientifically based, that follows all the stages of dealing with a new epidemic: The attempts to stop it begin with quarantining the infected areas and circles of infection, through stages of developing a vaccine from identifying the pathogen, cultivating it in a lab and all the clinical trial stages, all accompanied by chaos and panic, failures, and finally – containment.

-The film begins with a young woman named Beth Emhoff (Gwenyth Paltrow) coughing in an airport bar on her way back home from Hong Kong.
-The camera pans out to show all the surfaces that she touches before she leaves the place, and all the people who touch them after her.
+The film begins with a young woman named Beth Emhoff (Gwyneth Paltrow) coughing in an airport bar on her way back home from Hong Kong.
+The camera pans out to show all the surfaces that she has touched before leaving the place, and all the people who touch them after her.
 Welcome to my world as an epidemiology expert.
 Yup, that’s how I see the world we live in – everything infested with countless germs and pathogens, where every careless touch could bring dangerous diseases into my home..

 Beth goes home, hugs her husband and son, and on the next day, loses consciousness and dies.
 Before her rather predictable death, she finds time to cough all over the doctors and nurses in the emergency room.
-A short time later, it turns out that her son also dies from the same mysterious illness, and from here, the movie goes off in three directions: The epidemiological investigation, the virological investigation, and the “plot”.
+Subsequently, her son also dies from the same mysterious illness, and from here, the movie goes off in three directions: The epidemiological investigation, the virological investigation, and the “plot”.

 Two interesting threads in the movie are the investigation of the outbreak carried out by the Center for Disease Control (CDC) in the U.S., and the epidemiological investigation conducted in parallel.
 Very often, commercial cinema sacrifices science on the altar of the plot, preferring the dramatic highs over scientific truth.
 This is how we end up with things like giant viruses in the series Fringe, or films like Outbreak, which gets so much wrong that it’s impossible to know where to start.

 The CDC operates out of the city of Atlanta, Georgia.
 Its labs, where scientists, public health experts, and physicians work, house the world’s most dangerous pathogens.
 Its staff has been involved in investigating most of the major epidemics in recent years, including SARS H1N1 (“swine flu” of 2009) and others.
-They collect information on outbreaks inside the U.S. and beyond it, based on the understanding that a disease breaking out in Bangkok is just 20 hours away by plane from New York.
+They collect information on outbreaks in the U.S. and outside of it, based on the understanding that a disease breaking out in Bangkok is just 20 hours away by plane from New York.

 Empty streets – will we see such scenes this time around?
 All images are screengrabs from the movie.